bfcamara/bfcamara.com/content/posts/2021/2021-12-21-vs2022-remote-testing.md

 ![VS2022 - Select Test Environment](./vs2022-select-test-environment.png)

 **Note**: if you don't see the new environment, then close Visual Studio and launch it again.
-This is an experimental feature and I have experienced some issues while playing with this feature.
+This is an experimental feature and I have experienced some issues while playing with it.
+We could also add environments connected to docker containers running locally on Docker Desktop, or even remote environments connected by SSH.

 Put a breakpoint in the test that you want to debug and select it in Test Explorer to start debugging it.